 Modern Slavery and Transparency in Supply Chains

-This Modern Slavery and Transparency in Supply Chains Statement (“Statement”) is made in accordance with section 54 of the Modern Slavery Act 2015 (the “Act”) for the financial year ended 31st December 2021.
+This Modern Slavery and Transparency in Supply Chains Statement (“Statement”) is made in accordance with section 54 of the Modern Slavery Act 2015 (the “Act”) for the financial year ended 31st December 2022.
 The Statement is made by Simplyhealth Group Limited (company number 05445654) on behalf of itself, Simplyhealth Access (company number 00183035) and Denplan Limited (company number 01981238).
-This Statement is reflective of their practices. (together “Simplyhealth”).
+This Statement is reflective of our practices. (together “Simplyhealth”).

 This Statement sets out the steps that Simplyhealth continues to take to prevent modern slavery and human trafficking in our business and supply chains.

 Simplyhealth continues to support the proposed changes outlined in the public consultation “Transparency in Supply Chains”, these being: publication of our Statement on a central Government registry; a single reporting deadline; mandating the information to be included in our Statement; and civil penalties for failures to comply.

 Who we are

 Simplyhealth Group Limited is the parent company of Simplyhealth Access and Denplan Limited.

 Simplyhealth Access is one of the UK’s leading health cash plan provider, providing access to everyday healthcare.
 Simplyhealth is a trading name of Simplyhealth Access, which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 Denplan develops, sells, and administers dental payment plans which are sold by dentists to their patients.

 Simplyhealth’s purpose is to improve access to healthcare for all in the UK.
 We make accessing healthcare easier for millions of people in a sustainable way that delivers long term impact.